sem-js/study-group/leadership_notes/leading_the_meeting.md

 After (and in between) study group meetings
 -------------------------------------------
 * Continue trying to help the members in between meetings, usually through gitter.im or emails
+* Might also be useful to use the "good to see you" feature of meetup, that is sent out in an email after the meetup
 * Make sure to schedule the next study group, if you haven't already